azat-co/practicalnode/chapter6/chapter6.md

         a(href='/auth/twitter') Sign in with Twitter
 ```

-The whole `menu.pug` looks like this:
+The whole `menu.pug` has if/else ternary expressions and looks like this:

 ```pug
 .menu